Growing your Fitness Clothing Line

 Your content is the lure you use to bring people in your store.
 Your clothing line is the by-product of the content you’ll be producing.

-Remember that these are experiments you need to try to find what works and what doesn’t work.
-And when you find out what works double down on it while continuing new experiments.
+When you find out what works double down on it while continuing new experiments.

 Keep in mind that starting and growing a clothing line is challenging and should be considered as a marathon not a sprint.